Humor Research Conference History

 This conference will be held online only.

-The 16th annual HRC will take place March 6–8, 2026, as a live-broadcast online event, with pre-conference workshops and sessions on March 5.
-The conference will be live, but this year we are also adding a pre-recorded submission option.
-Further details will be announced soon.
+The 16th annual HRC took place March 6–8, 2026, as a live-broadcast online event, with pre-conference workshops and sessions on March 5.
+The conference was live, but this year we also added a pre-recorded submission option.

 Dates